AdobeDocs/control-panel-learn.en/help/instance-settings/gpg-key-management/generate-and-install-gpg-keys-for-data-encryption.md

 role: Admin
 level: Experienced
 ---
-# Generating and installing GPG keys for data encryption
+# Generate and install GPG keys for data encryption

 Control Panel allows you to encrypt data coming out from your Adobe Campaign instance.
 Learn how to generate and install a public/private key pair on a specified [!DNL Campaign] instance for the encryption of outbound data.